SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Participants:** We recruited three distinct domain experts to represent our target user personas:

-1. **KayCee Galano:** A professional violinist and conservatory student with extensive chamber music experience.
+1. **Professional Violinist:** A conservatory student with extensive chamber music experience.
 This participant represents the "gigging professional" persona, who needs rapid arrangements for performance contexts.

-2. **Aldren Briones:** A songwriter and multi-instrumentalist representing the "gigging/pop" arranger demographic.
+2. **Songwriter/Arranger:** A multi-instrumentalist representing the "gigging/pop" arranger demographic.
 This participant brings expertise in contemporary music styles and arrangement workflows.

-3. **Kristin Vaziri:** A music educator and orchestra director with experience in niche genres (Mariachi).
+3. **Music Educator:** An orchestra director with experience in niche genres (Mariachi).
 This participant represents the educator persona, who needs tools that support student learning and diverse repertoire.

 **Protocol:** The study was conducted via remote video conferencing.
 Participants were given a live walkthrough of the app and asked to verbalize their thoughts on the generated output, the workflow, and the ethical implications of the technology.
 We utilized a semi-structured interview script covering:
 - Background and current pain points in finding repertoire